12 Meeting Problems You Can Solve with Graphic Facilitation

 11. Prioritizing among many ideas.

 Once ideas are up on the wall, a group can quickly begin to see hierarchies and connections that help in prioritizing.
-Using visual facilitation tools such as sticky notes and dot stickers, ideas can be grouped according to different criteria, placed on a timeline, and even voted on to get an instant visual of where consensus is emerging.
+Using visual facilitation tools and other meeting ideas such as sticky notes and dot stickers, ideas can be grouped according to different criteria, placed on a timeline, and even voted on to get an instant visual of where consensus is emerging.

 12. Language and cultural barriers.